 When Captain Lewis left Sydney in May 1838 with the intention of returning William D’Oyly to his relatives in England, he had already arranged to receive half his usual salary for 18 months.
 Of this, half had to be paid to him and half to Sarah, who would remain behind in Sydney and needed to be provided for.
 The total amount was about £105, so that Sarah received £52/10s to live on for 18 months, barely enough for a sober and frugal woman, which Sarah was not.
 By December 1838 Sarah would also have received the alarming news that the Isabella was being sold and her husband no longer had a job to return to.
 What did Sarah do?
 I cannot say.
 This is a woman’s side of the story and history does a poor job of recording women’s lives.
 By this time, Henry Bull had died, along with two of his three small children, and his wife was so destitute she had to rely on charity for the fares to England in 1838 for herself and her surviving child.
 Poor Elizabeth Bull.
 In the short time she resided in Australia she had borne the murder of her brother in the Charles Eaton massacre, plus the loss of her husband, two children and the family’s entire fortune.

 Lewis arrived back in Sydney from London on 1 September 1839 and immediately re-applied to Governor Gipps for the reward he had initially been promised for rescuing the two shipwreck survivors from the Murray Islands.
 His application was rejected by the Legislative Council and he was given a job as the harbour master at Port Phillip (Melbourne) instead.
-On 10 October 1839, a deceased woman called Sarah Lewis was discreetly buried, with the funeral rites officiated over by the newly appointed Rev. Fullerton of St Lawrence Presbyterian Church, the Revd John Dunmore Lang’s church.
+On 10 October 1839, a deceased woman called Sarah Lewis was discreetly buried, with the funeral rites officiated over by the newly arrived and appointed Revd Fullerton of St Lawrence Presbyterian Church, the Revd Lang’s church.
 The church record notes that she died at Macquarie Place.
-She had been married to Captain Lewis for just six and a half years and would probably have been aged in her mid or late twenties.
+Captain Lewis had been married for just six and a half years and his wife would probably have been aged in her mid-to-late twenties.
 No parents are recorded, nor any spouse, but Fullerton is known now for not bothering to keep detailed records for deaths and marriages.
 There is nothing suspicious about this woman’s death, no police or coronial enquiry.